python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

 - Click on the Generator tab at the top of the urh window.

-- Verify your defaults are set by clicking the `Edit` button and using the table information
+- Verify your defaults are set by clicking the `Edit` button and using the table information.

 - Close the `Edit` window.